slackapi/node-slack-sdk/README.md

 Visit the [documentation site](https://slack.dev/node-slack-sdk) for all the lovely details.

-This SDK is a collection of individual, single-purpose packages.
+_This SDK is a collection of single-purpose packages.
 The packages are aimed at making building Slack apps easy, performant, secure, and scalable.
-They can help with just about anything in the Slack platform, from dropping notifications in channels to fully interactive bots.
+They can help with just about anything in the Slack platform, from dropping notifications in channels to fully interactive bots._

-## Packages

 The Slack platform offers several APIs to build apps.
 Each Slack API delivers part of the capabilities from the platform, so that you can pick just those that fit for your needs.
 This SDK offers a corresponding package for each of